Here Are Our Top 10 Insider Tips To Surviving a Long Layover

 Some countries, including Canada, require passengers to be subject to random arrival COVID-19 testing before exiting the airport.
 If someone is selected for a random test, they must self isolate until their results come back negative.
 (If you're flying from a Canadian airport to another Canadian airport for your layover, you don't need to worry about this step).

 Obviously, getting picked for a random arrival test is not ideal if you're hoping for a quick look around your layover city.
-So, we recommend checking whether your connecting destination is doing random testing; if it is, you're better off finding ways to enjoy your layover within the airport.
+We recommend checking whether your connecting destination is doing random testing; if it is, you're better off finding ways to enjoy your layover within the airport.
 More on that to come!

 Do I need a travel visa to leave the airport during my layover?

-If you're planning on exploring outside the airport during your layover, you should double-check the visa requirements for your connecting destination.
+If you're planning on exploring outside the airport during your layover, you should double check the visa requirements for your connecting destination.
 For Canadian passport holders, most international destinations either do not require a travel visa or a travel visa can be obtained at customs.
-Some notable exceptions include India, China, Nigeria, Ghana, and Venezuela, for example.
+Some notable exceptions include India, China, Nigeria, Ghana and Venezuela, for example.

 Can I get my checked bag during a layover?